Windowsfreak/fotos/readme.md

 - javascript-flex-images
 - photoswipe

-**Known bugs**

-- The PHP version will not show a proper error message when a folder doesn't contain a JSON file
-- The pure HTML/JS version takes much time to show more than 1.000 pictures

 ## Preview files generator

-The preview files generator walks through a source directory tree, mirrors the folder structure to the destination path, and for each .jpg file it encounters, a .jpg.thumb.jpg and a .jpg.small.jpg is generated.
-A SQL database is used to keep track of the progress, so when an error or timeout occurs, the script can continue where it has stopped.
-The generator will also place an index.json file into each directory that contains the date taken, the dimensions and the name of each file.
+The preview files generator walks through a source directory tree, mirrors the folder structure to the destination path, and for each pho.to file it encounters, a pho.to.h.webp and a pho.to.s.webp is generated.
+The generator will place an index.json file into each directory that contains the date taken, the dimensions and the name of each file.
+GPS coordinates and averaged edge colors are generated.

-The commands executed are designed for Windows, but it is possible to change them to work on Linux as well.
+This script can start where it had left off and will read existing index.json files and thumbnails and check their modify dates.

 **Dependencies:**

+- cgo (needs to be enabled)
+- dcraw
+- exiftool
+- ffmpeg
-- ImageMagick
+- golang 1.14.3

-**Known bugs:**

-- PHP < 7.1 does not support Non-ASCII7-Characters very well.
-  Using them, the shell scripts won't find the files that were retrieved using `scandir`.
-- Images that use an EXIF Orientation are not properly rotated.
-  Preview images and dimensions are based on the data structure

-**Possible Improvements:**

-- Read back data from JSON to prevent identifying files where enough information is already present.
-- Different expiry dates for images and folders
-- Generate .webp instead of .jpg files
+- all the other letters in the alphabet

+**Run:**

+- Compile with `./go build`
-- Multi-Threading
+- Run `./fotos --help`.

+> ***<span style="color:red !important">This tool can delete folders and files so carefully check your program arguments</span>***